joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 At Michelin, we quickly realized that they had far more powerful supercomputers than my humble ASUS laptop.
 Their systems could probably run random forest algorithms in under an hour.
 What they really needed from us wasn’t brute-force computing power — they needed creativity and ingenuity to transform their data into actionable insights.
 That’s the true value a data scientist brings to the table: solving problems by rethinking the data, not just running the code.
 Something only a creative human mind can achieve, not ChatGPT.

 ---
+## Final Thoughts

+Clearing 7 modules and Practicum in 2024 was mentally exhausting, but I'm thankful I was able to hide how mentally shag I was from the people around me.
+Could I have done better if I took 2 modules per semester?
+I guess we'll never know.
+Regardless, I would highly recommend OMSA to anyone who wants to attain a deeper understanding of Data Science.
+OMSA is an affordable course with a very flexible schedule.
+Additionally, the instruction and content is fantastic.

 Two things I have yet to receive in 2024
-1. My newcomers lunch from my home church
-2. My GaTech t-shirt from both 2023 and 2024
+1. My GaTech t-shirt from both 2023 and 2024

-Regardless, I would highly recommend OMSA to anyone who wants to learn Data Science.
-OMSA is an affordable course with a very flexible schedule.
-Additionally, the instruction is fantastic.
+2. My newcomers lunch from my home church

+---